hashicorp/terraform/website/source/docs/providers/google/r/compute_instance.html.markdown

     to.
 The subnetwork must exist in the same region this instance will be created in.
 Either `network` or `subnetwork` must be provided.

+* `address` - (Optional) The private IP address to assign to the instance.
+If empty, the address will be automatically assigned.

 * `access_config` - (Optional) Access configurations, i.e. IPs via which this
     instance can be accessed via the Internet.
 Omit to ensure that the instance is not accessible from the Internet (this means that ssh provisioners will